40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Results

 \begin{small}

 \end{small}

-\textbf{Experiment design:} By far the most used criterion (42 of 95 studies) was that snippets needed to fulfill a delicate \textit{balance between simplicity and complexity}.
-They had to be simple and small enough so that participants could understand them within a reasonable timeframe of the experiment yet, simultaneously, they had to be large and complex enough to require a minimum of effort and to not lose all realism.
+\textit{a) Experiment design:} By far the most used criterion (42 of 95 studies) was that snippets needed to fulfill a delicate \textit{balance between simplicity and complexity}.
+They had to be simple and small enough for participants to understand within a reasonable timeframe, yet large and complex enough to retain realism and require minimal effort.
 What this meant in practice, however, could be very different depending on the studied constructs and the experiment design: \citeauthor{S39} (S39) only used snippets between 3 and 24 LoC, \citeauthor{S5} (S5) aimed for between 30 and 70 LoC, while \citeauthor{S10} (S10) argued that between 50 and 100 LoC would be ideal for their experiment.
 Another prominent dichotomy was that snippets should possess both \textit{homogeneity concerning potential confounders} (29) and \textit{heterogeneity concerning the targeted constructs} (18).
 In this sense, researchers normalized unrelated factors in their snippets, e.g., naming styles or formatting, but created differences within their studied constructs such as code metric ranges or control structure usage to increase variance or generalizability.
 A special case to avoid confounders was the conscious \textit{elimination of unnecessary cognitive load} (12).
-Researchers removed or avoided, e.g., complex arithmetic, recursion, or high computational complexity to allow participants to focus on the comprehension of the essential parts of the study.
+Researchers removed or avoided, e.g., complex arithmetic, recursion, or high computational complexity to allow participants to focus on the essential comprehension aspects of the study.
 In 19 studies, it was important for researchers that snippets represented \textit{self-contained functionality} with a determinable purpose.
 These were, e.g., complete functions, static methods, or main methods.
 Additionally, 15 studies ensured that a snippet \textit{requires bottom-up comprehension} by obfuscating identifiers and removing beacons and comments, thereby forcing line-by-line understanding.
 Lastly, five studies ensured that a snippet was \textit{small enough to avoid extensive scrolling} because some fMRI or eye-tracking experiments required that snippets fit completely on screen.